 Most of the honey you find in grocery stores is pasteurized.
 The high heat kills unwanted yeast, can improve the color and texture, removes any crystallization, and extends the shelf life.
-Many of the beneficial nutrients are also destroyed in the process.
+However, many of the beneficial nutrients are also destroyed in the process.

-If you’re interested in trying raw honey, buy it from a trusted local producer.
+If you’re interested in trying raw honey, you might consider buying it from a trusted local producer.
 Here are some health benefits raw honey has to offer:

 Raw honey contains an array of plant chemicals that act as antioxidants.
 Some types of honey have as many antioxidants as fruits and vegetables.
 Antioxidants help to protect your body from cell damage due to free radicals.

-Studies show that Manuka honey can boost healing time and reduce infection.
-Keep in mind that the honey used in hospital settings is medical grade, meaning it’s inspected and sterile.
+Keep in mind that the honey used in research settings is medical grade, meaning it’s inspected and sterile.
 It’s not a good idea to treat cuts with honey you buy from a store.
+Always speak with your doctor before using honey for any medical purposes.

 Phytonutrients are compounds found in plants that help protect the plant from harm.
 For example, some keep insects away or shield the plant from ultraviolet radiation.

-Honey is sometimes used to treat digestive issues such as diarrhea, though there isn’t much research to show that it works.
-It’s proven to be effective as a treatment for Helicobacter pylori (H. pylori) bacteria, though, a common cause of stomach ulcers.
+Honey is sometimes used to treat digestive issues such as diarrhea, though research to show that it works is limited.
+It may have potential as a treatment for Helicobacter pylori (H. pylori) bacteria, though, a common cause of stomach ulcers.

-It’s also a potent prebiotic, meaning it nourishes the good bacteria that live in the intestines, which are crucial not only for digestion but overall health.
+It also contains beneficial prebiotics, meaning it nourishes the good bacteria that live in the intestines, which are crucial not only for digestion but overall health.

-Have a cold?
-Try a spoonful of honey.
-Honey is an old sore throat remedy.
-Add it to hot tea with lemon when a cold virus hits you.
+Honey is an old sore throat remedy that soothes the ache and can help with coughs.
+Add it to hot tea with lemon when a cold virus hits.

 In addition to beneficial prebiotics and nutrients, raw honey can also carry harmful bacteria such as Clostridium botulinum.
 This is particularly dangerous for babies.
-Raw honey should never be given to an infant less than a year old.
+The

 Symptoms of botulism poisoning in infants may include: